leesharkey/jekyll-now/_posts/2019-04-29-Systems_Neuroscience_for_AI_Forebrain.md

 Readers seeking further biological details on schema are pointed toward [Ghosh and Gilboa (2016)](https://doi.org/10.1016/j.neuropsychologia.2013.11.010) for detailed and historical accounts of memory schema.
 For an interesting, but far-from-consensus view on the role of episodic memory for long term temporal credit assignment in the brain, see [Lillicrap and Santoro (2019)](https://doi.org/10.1016/j.conb.2019.01.011); it takes aim at an algorithmic account of the interaction between the hippocampus and cortex and explores the relevance of backpropagation-through-time in this process.

 DeepMind in particular is pushing hard along lines that are consistent with episodic memory consolidation and memory schema.
-Before we move away from the telencephalon, it’s worth exploring a few more of the architectures and machine learning methods that have been developed there that are linked to schemas, memory consolidation, episodic memory, and reinforcement learning.
+Before we move away from the forebrain, it’s worth exploring a few more of the architectures and machine learning methods that have been developed there that are linked to schemas, memory consolidation, episodic memory, and reinforcement learning.

 We have [already encountered]({{ site.baseurl }}/Systems_Neuroscience_for_AI_Hippocampus/) the non-parametric memory systems of the episodic controller ([Blundell et al. 2016](https://arxiv.org/abs/1606.04460)) and the neural cache ([Grave et al. 2016](https://arxiv.org/abs/1612.04426))(and a more recent variant in [Rae et al. 2018](https://arxiv.org/abs/1803.10049)) when we looked at the hippocampus.
 Blundell et al. (2016) is in fact a reinforcement learning system that learns to take actions based on the episodes it has stored in memory.
 They explore in some detail on the benefits of episodic memory systems, such as the hippocampus, for RL agents.
 A similar architecture can be found in [Pritzel et al. (2017)](https://arxiv.org/abs/1703.01988), which rapidly assimilates new experiences, enabling much faster learning than most prior DRL agents.
 It does not learn when to write to memory; instead, it writes everything as fast-updating memory values and uses slow-changing keys and context-based lookup to learn how to access useful memory values for action selection.
 Arguably, this is similar to the PFC learning which memories to replay.